 The Scarborough-based South Asian Autism Awareness Centre (SAAAC) provides free services to about 250 families of people with autism.
-Thanks to Glenn’s help in securing City funds, SAAAC will soon be moving to a larger location, where they can serve even more families as they provide children, youth and adults with autism a dynamic space to grow, learn and play.
+Thanks to Glenn’s help in securing City funds, SAAAC is moving to a larger location, where they can serve even more families as they provide children, youth and adults with autism a dynamic space to grow, learn and play.
 Established in 2008, SAAAC was created in response to the growing need for awareness, as well as support, for South Asian families affected by autism and related developmental disorders.
 Over the years, its services have grown to incorporate a number of traditional and unique therapies, along with social service supports.
 The agency has trained about 150 volunteers to assist with their important work.

 A committed environmentalist and advocate for animals, Glenn has launched a variety of projects, and pushed for municipal guidelines and laws, that protect animals, both wild and domesticated.
 From banning puppy mills in Toronto to creating free spay and neuter clinics to help control the feral cat population, Glenn finds humane, innovative ways to help animals.
 He has also committed to the following projects: